akondrahman/akondrahman.github.io/_pages/about.md

 Latest
 ======
+- I am co-chairing the Diversity and Inclusion panel of [ICSME 2021](https://icsme2021.github.io/index.html).
+Come and join us on Sep 27 - Oct 01, 2021!
 - July 19, 2021: Congratulations to Brinto for his paper acceptance at FIE 2021!
 - June 26, 2021: Congratulations to Justin and Raunak for succesfully defending their M.Sc. thesis!
 - June 24, 2021: Congrats to Shamim for his student research paper accepted at ESEC/FSE!